 Jess Parkhouse

-At just 20 years old, this will be her first World Championships, and she is excited to represent her country in New Zealand during her third season working there.
-With her brother supporting her in person and family cheering from home, the occasion is extra special.
-Jess’s fondest wool handling memory is winning the Intermediate title at the Royal Welsh Show, an unexpected victory shared with friends and family.
-She encourages anyone interested in wool handling to go for it, embrace the opportunities to travel, and connect with the supportive shearing community worldwide.
+Jess Parkhouse, 20, will make her World Championships debut in New Zealand during her third season working there.
+Supported in person by her brother and cheered on by family from home, the occasion is extra special.
+Her fondest wool handling memory is winning the Intermediate title at the Royal Welsh Show, an unexpected victory shared with friends and family.
+She encourages anyone interested in wool handling to embrace the opportunities to travel, take part, and connect with the supportive shearing community worldwide.

 Hilary Bond Harding

-Hilary will be attending her tenth World Championships, a remarkable achievement reflecting her experience and dedication to the sport.
-One of the challenges she enjoys most is adapting to different wool presentation processes compared to those used in the UK.
-Over her career, Hilary has built an outstanding list of achievements, including winning the World Championships in 2014, multiple Six Nations team titles in varied circumstances, and involvement in world record performances.
-With a career rich in memorable moments, Hilary continues to inspire within the sport.
-Her message to aspiring wool handlers is simple but powerful: dream big, work hard, and enjoy the journey every step of the way.
+Hilary Bond Harding will attend her tenth World Championships, a remarkable achievement that reflects her experience and dedication.
+She enjoys adapting to different wool presentation processes compared to those used in the UK.
+Over her career, Hilary has accumulated numerous achievements, including winning the World Championships in 2014, multiple Six Nations team titles, and involvement in world record performances.
+She continues to inspire within the sport, advising aspiring wool handlers to dream big, work hard, and enjoy the journey every step of the way.

-We have recently published new independent research into the performance of wool and sleep, carried out by Bangor University and funded by the Welsh Government.
+We have recently published new independent research into the performance of wool and sleep.
+This was carried out by Bangor University and funded by the Welsh Government.

 The research forms part of a wider consumer-focused campaign highlighting the benefits of wool for sleep and has been shared with both UK and international partners.